ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

-I have a million more things to express, but the gist of what I'm trying to say is: let's not conflate good software engineering practices (or functional programming for that matter) with just static typing.
+I have a million more things to express, but the gist of what I'm trying to say is: let's not conflate good software engineering practices (or functional programming for that matter) with just static typing, and let's not dismiss it either.
 Even static verification should not be mistaken with or limited to static typing.
 Doing so goes against the very essence of engineering.
 State your constraints, assumptions and objectives first, and consider Static Typing as a tool, not an end in itself.